 - The other way to reach Seealpsee is to continue on once you reach Ascher and hike down through the steep forest trail.
 Alternatively, you could be coming across from Bollenwees to Meglisalp and then venture down to Seealpsee.
 Lots of trails finish or start at Seealpsee so you can create a route that incorporates this beautiful lake into your itinerary.

 As I detailed above, the Seealpsee Lake hike can be done in a few ways.
-The best direct way is the forest hike which passes by a waterfall on an immersive trail beneath the trees.
+The ‘best’ direct way (in my opinion) is the forest hike which passes by a waterfall on an immersive trail beneath the trees.

 The other popular option is to pass by Ascher and then hike down through the forest (number 8 on the map above).
 This isn’t a direct route but a great combination for a day of hiking.